excitement-engineer/graphql-iso-date/README.md

 # GraphQL ISO Date

-TODOS:

-- Mention that we ignore leap seconds because Javascript Dates also do not take these into account and these cannot be known beforehand.
-Add this to the section "Leap Second Issues"

 [![npm version](https://badge.fury.io/js/graphql-iso-date.svg)](http://badge.fury.io/js/graphql-iso-date)
 [![Build Status](https://travis-ci.org/excitement-engineer/graphql-iso-date.svg?branch=master)](https://travis-ci.org/excitement-engineer/graphql-iso-date)

-GraphQL ISO Date is a set of [RFC 3339](./rfc3339.txt) compliant date and time scalar types to be used with [graphQL.js](https://github.com/graphql/graphql-js).
+GraphQL ISO Date is a set of [RFC 3339](./rfc3339.txt) compliant date/time scalar types to be used with [graphQL.js](https://github.com/graphql/graphql-js).

 > RFC 3339 *"defines a date and time format for use in Internet protocols that is a profile of the ISO 8601 standard for